 "Tara Westover is living proof that some people are flat-out, boots-always-laced-up indomitable.
 Her new book, Educated...is a heartbreaking, heartwarming, best-in-years memoir about striding beyond the limitations of birth and environment into a better life.— USA TODAY

 The Friends of the Library generously donate 50 copies of our Big Read book for us to give away to our community.
 The book giveaway will take place Saturday, September 8, 2018.
 As always, we will have a variety of programs relating to the themes covered in the book.
-These events will be announced later this summer.
+These are listed on the left.
+Each Big Read event has a little photo of the book next to it.

-Along with the exciting and enriching programs listed to the right, the library offers a variety of other resources for adults.
+Along with the exciting and enriching programs listed to the left, the library offers a variety of other resources for adults.
 A few are listed below.

 Memory Loss Caregiver Kits